Alejocastrx/Formulario2/README.md

 ### Prerequsites

-To run this project you need the following tools:
+To run this project you need the following tools..:

 - [VS Code]
 - [Git and GitHub]